How We Actually Use AI on Real Customer Work

 End of the single session:

-- Every stock GL account matched the stock ledger exactly. $0.00 drift across Ingredients, Packaging, Finished Goods, and In Transit.
+- Every stock account matched the underlying stock ledger exactly. $0.00 drift across Ingredients, Packaging, Finished Goods, and In Transit.

-- The stuck item valuation repost diagnosed and restarted (one warehouse had broken batch tracking from the opening-stock import).
+- The stuck item-valuation recalculation diagnosed and restarted (one warehouse had a broken batch-tracking setup left over from the opening-stock import).

-What would have taken a week of an engineer plus a week of an accountant took a few hours of one engineer, mostly because AI did the shape of work that used to be “export to CSV, build a pivot, find the outliers, export again.”
+What would have taken a week of an engineer plus a week of an accountant took a few hours of one engineer, mostly because AI did the shape of work that used to be “export to CSV, build a pivot table, find the outliers, export again.”

 Case Two: The Three-Hour Timeout That Was Never a Timeout

 Different customer, different problem.
-A Shopify inventory sync had been timing out.
-We had already raised the job timeout three times, from 30 minutes to 60 minutes to 3 hours.
+A Shopify stock sync had been timing out.
+We had already raised the timeout three times, from 30 minutes to 60 minutes to 3 hours.
 It was still timing out on the largest store.

 The temptation, in that situation, is to raise it again.
 AI did not fix the problem; it asked a different question.

-“How many API calls does this sync make for the largest store?”
+“How many trips to Shopify does this sync make for the largest store?”
 About 14,600.
-“At the current rate-limit sleep of one second per call, what is the theoretical minimum run time?”
+“At the current one-second pause between calls, what is the theoretical minimum run time?”
 Over four hours.
-“Can a leaky-bucket REST API fundamentally support sub-hour sync for a store of this size?”
+“Can the way we are currently asking Shopify, one product at a time, ever support a sub-hour sync at this size?”
 No.

 The whole timeout-bumping exercise had been treating the dial as the thing to adjust.
-The AI-assisted line of questioning reframed the timeout as a diagnostic signal.
-We rewrote the sync to use Shopify’s batched GraphQL mutation, and the same store now syncs in eleven seconds.
+The AI-assisted line of questioning reframed the timeout as a warning light, not a setting.
+We rewrote the sync to use Shopify’s batch interface, which lets us send 250 products in a single trip instead of one at a time, and the same store now syncs in eleven seconds.
 Full write-up of that rewrite is in From 3 Hours to 11 Seconds.

 The value of AI here was not code generation.
-It was the willingness to ask the boring arithmetic question that a fatigued engineer had stopped asking.
+It was the willingness to ask the boring arithmetic question that a tired engineer had stopped asking.

 Case Three: Four Missing Orders and One Character

-A food manufacturer thought their orders were not syncing from their Shopify-adjacent storefront into their ERP.
+A food manufacturer thought their orders were not syncing from their online store into their ERP.
 The integration logs said “running successfully.”
 The customer was right; the logs were wrong.

-The path to the root cause was another ask-data-follow sequence:
+The path to the root cause was another ask-read-follow sequence:

-- “Show me the most recent successful run of the WooCommerce sync.”
+- “Show me the most recent successful runs of the order sync.”
 Every hour for two weeks.
 Never an error.

-db_setdo when you write to a doctype that does not exist?”
+- “What happens when the underlying framework is asked to save a value to a setting that does not exist?”
 It silently ignores the write and returns no error.

-Single character wrong in a doctype name.
-Every hour, the sync was re-fetching all 3,500 historical orders because it thought it had never successfully synced.
-It timed out before reaching the tail of the queue, which was where the four genuinely missing “retry” orders were sitting.
+A single mistyped character in the name of a settings record.
+Every hour, the sync was re-fetching all 3,500 historical orders because it believed it had never successfully synced anything.
+It timed out before reaching the tail of the queue, which is exactly where the four genuinely missing “retry” orders were sitting.

 AI did not find the bug.
-An engineer who had read the db_set source would have found it the same way.
+An engineer who knew the framework deeply would have found it the same way, eventually.
 AI made the reading faster.

 The Pattern